charlanalves/origin/README.md

 # Bouns $$ :)
 I also have created another version of docker-compose (`docker-compose-with-api-gateway.yml`) with an API gateway.

-Using it an API gateway has the following benefits:
+Using an API gateway has the following benefits:

 - Insulates the clients from how the application is partitioned into microservices
 - Insulates the clients from the problem of determining the locations of service instances